OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-02.md

 ## 1 Kings 2:45

 But King Solomon shall be blessed,
-and the throne of David shall be established before the Lord forever.”
+and the throne of David shall remain established before the Lord forever.”

 ## 1 Kings 2:46

 So the king gave command to Benaiah the son of Jehoiada,
-and he went out and struck him down and he died.
+and he went out and struck him down, and he died.
 Thus the kingdom was established in the hand of Solomon.